Photo by Annie Spratt on Unsplash

 Are GICs worth it?

-You may want to consider purchasing GICs if you are a fixed-income investor who has a short time horizon.
-GICs produce a secure income stream, although the returns are usually much lower than from a long-term stock portfolio.
+You may consider purchasing GICs if you are a fixed-income investor with a short time horizon.
+That means you need access to that cash somewhat soon.
+Say, you’re saving up for a down payment for a house, you’re nearing retirement, you’re going to start your own business or have a baby.
+GICs produce secure income and a safe place to stash your money, although the returns are usually much lower than from a long-term stock portfolio, and may risk not keeping up with inflation.
 Income-oriented investors who value security over potential returns will benefit from this investment.
 Just be wary of allocating too much of your portfolio to GICs, even if you are a retired investor, as you may still have many decades ahead.

 In the end, the line between safe and sorry varies from person to person, so you have to find what works best for you.